 We want you to have the best online shopping experience possible.
 Our Aparmita statue ships worldwide to any destination and will arrive within 5-7 working days.
 Our statue is made with the best craftsmanship in the world and it will last for many lifetimes.

 Our Nepali master artisan created our beautiful Aparmita statue with the jewelry and crown of a Bodhisattva.
 At the request of the buyer, we would be happy to adorn the crown and jewels of the statue with turquoise or red stones.
 At no extra charge, the skilled artisan can embellish the statue with these special decorations before delivery.

 The color turquoise is a special combination of blue and green.
 Indeed, blue signifies the purity of the Buddhas and green symbolizes their readiness to act.
-Additionally, devotees meditating on the color red can transform anger into wisdom.
+Additionally, devotees meditating on the color red can transform the delusion of attachment into the wisdom of discernment.
 The color red is often worn by other deities to pay tribute to Amitabha Buddha.
 This Aparmita statue will wear the adornments very well and they will inspire all those who lay their eyes on your new statue.

 Use Aparmita Statues for Long Life

 Aparmita statues are an important component in longevity rituals which are performed in the hopes of prolonging life.
 During the rituals a replica of his ambrosia vase is filled with wine.
 After the wine is consecrated it is given to devotees who partake of it.
 Additionally, there are pills which are symbolically recreated from buttered dough.
 These pills are consumed with the wine in hopes of benefiting from Aparmita’s powers of longevity.